Mental Health Facilities Marion County, OH

 Marion Area Counseling Center

-Marion Area Counseling Center is a mental health treatment center in Marion County, OH, located at 320 Executive Drive, 43302 zip code area.
-Marion Area Counseling Center provides telemedicine/telehealth and outpatient treatment.
-Marion Area Counseling Center offers individual psychotherapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, adults and children / adolescents.
-Marion Area Counseling Center also supports clients referred from the court/judicial system, people with trauma and people with serious mental illness.
-Additional services at Marion Area Counseling Center consist of case management, court-ordered outpatient treatment and education services.
+Marion Area Counseling Center is a mental health facility in Marion County, OH, located at 320 Executive Drive, 43302.
+Marion Area Counseling Center provides outpatient treatment and telemedicine/telehealth.
+Marion Area Counseling Center provides trauma therapy, psychotropic medication and behavior modification to young adults, seniors 65 or older and adults.
+Marion Area Counseling Center also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Some other services available at Marion Area Counseling Center include case management, court-ordered outpatient treatment and housing services.

 Macc West

 Macc West is one of mental health facilities in Marion County, Ohio, located at 333 West Center Street , 43302 zip code.
 Macc West provides outpatient treatment.
-Macc West provides group therapy, integrated dual diagnosis disorder treatment and activity therapy to adults, young adults and seniors 65 or older.
+Macc West provides activity therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 Macc West also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Macc West include education services, case management and suicide prevention services.
+Additional services provided at Macc West include case management, vocational rehabilitation services and education services.

 SPONSORED AD